 9. Keeping good records of money saved, invested or spent is another primary skill young people must learn.
 To make it easy, use 12 #10 size envelopes, one for each month and a larger envelope for the year.
 Establish this system for each child.
-Encourage children to keep receipts from all of purchases and then make notes.
+Encourage children to keep receipts from all of the purchases and then make notes.

 10. Going to the grocery store is usually one of a child’s first spending experiences.
 About a third of our take-home pay is spent on grocery and household items.
 Spending smarter at the grocery store (using coupons, taking advantage of frequently used items when stores offer buy one get/one free, etc.) can save more than $1,800 a year for a family of four.
 To help young people understand this lesson, demonstrate how to plan a meal and then how to plan to use leftovers.
 Before actually going to the grocery, check to see what items are on sale, what could yield a coupon savings, etc. Encourage checking store ads and comparing prices weekly.
 When shopping, use a list, coupons and compare items by the unit price.

 11. Take children with you to other stores, explaining how to plan purchases in advance and make unit price comparisons and also checking for value, quality, repairability, warranty, etc. Spending money can be fun and very productive when spending is planned.
 Unplanned spending however, usually results in 20-30 percent of our money being wasted because we obtain poor value with many purchases.

 12. Allow young people to make spending decisions, both good and poor, and then encourage a discussion of pros and cons before more spending takes place.
 Encourage them to use common sense when buying.
 That means they should research before making major purchases, waiting for the right time to buy, and employing the spending-by-choice technique which is selecting at least three other things money could be spent on, once it has been decided to make a purchase.